 Students build vocabulary and grammar skills from Level I. Most verb tenses and moods are covered such as passé composé, imperfect, present conditional, future simple, and subjunctive.
 At the end, students will be able to describe health and medical conditions, talk about jobs and daily life, discuss the environment, express their beliefs and opinions about technology, narrate past experiences, and consider future plans.

-Prerequisite: Returning students-French I or Bridge to French II; New students-by placement test
+Prerequisite: Returning students-French I. New students-by placement test